 1. Dimensional Accuracy

 Precision is the key benefit of CNC machining operations.
 It can create complex geometries with high accuracy with minimum manual observation.
 However, the accuracy of parts depends upon the expertise of Operators.
 High-skill operators can achieve very tight tolerance with CNC machining operations.
-While conventional approaches struggle to get 0.004 mm tolerance, CNC machines can get that easily.
+While conventional approaches struggle to get 0.004 mm tolerance, CNC machines can get that quickly.

 3. Can work with a wide range of materials.